 Mixed Numbers Explained

 A mixed number is a combination of a whole number and a proper fraction.
-It represents a quantity greater than one.
-For example, 11 3 is a mixed number, consisting of the whole number 1 and the proper fraction 1 3.
+On the flip side, it represents a quantity greater than one.
+As an example, 11 3 is a mixed number, consisting of the whole number 1 and the proper fraction 1 3.

 Understanding the components of a mixed number is essential for accurately representing it on a number line: